cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the number of sample images in the training set for each label.

 ![alt text][image_distro]